-At Easel Investing, we focus primarily on Blue Chip and Established artists, but we also explore Emerging artists to identify those with potential to become Blue Chip in the future.
-In this vein, we have selected five artists to consider for investment.
-We don’t want to consider artist too early in their careers because the risks for an investor are simply too high.
-Thus the following artists have a profile in the art world, have exhibited internationally, are supported by mid-tier galleries.
+At Easel Investing, we mostly focus on established and Blue Chip artists.
+However, we also like to explore emerging artists from time to time, looking for those with the potential to become Blue Chip in the future.
+In this vein, we’ve selected five emerging artists for you to consider for investment.
+Please note: we avoid considering artists too early in their careers due to the high risks for investors.
+As a result, the following artists have already made a mark in the art world, with international exhibitions and support from mid-tier galleries.

 #1.
 Ivy Haldeman

-We feel strongly enough about Ivy Haldeman’s prospects as an Emerging artist and as an investment that we devoted an entire Investing Report to her.
-READ MORE
+We feel strongly enough about Ivy Haldeman’s prospects as an Emerging artist that we devoted an entire report to her which you can read here.

 #2.
 Qualeasha Wood

 Qualeasha Wood might be the most famous of this list’s 5 emerging artists.
 However, due to the medium in which she works (woven fabric), she does not have any cheap editions or affordable originals.
 This holds her back from being collected by beginner investors, but this doesn’t mean she shouldn’t be on the radar of art collectors in case investment opportunities from her come to market.

 It might be smart to check the Masterworks platform for her works as their curators/buyers will definitely have this artist on their radar too.

 We have chosen Baseera Khan and Misha Kahn because we believe that one of them will win MTV’s The Exhibit: Finding the Next Great Artist TV show.
 Bear in mind that they share a last name but do not work together or related in any way; It is purely coincidental that they are the two most accomplished of the six Emerging artists on the show.
 It is my thought that they were chosen with the intention that both would make it to the final final three, from which the competition’s ultimate winner is chosen.
 Both artists have exhibited internationally and in significant US Museums, and are on the right path to become ‘Established’.